fbpx

 The exhibition connects Dr. King’s local activism with the broader activist landscape integral to the city’s deep history of revolution, culture, and change.

-In early 2019, Workhorse began design work on the permanent exhibition for the Martin Luther King Jr. Memorial Library, Washington D.C.’s central library.
+In early 2019, Workhorse began designing the permanent exhibition for the Martin Luther King Jr. Memorial Library, Washington D.C.’s central library.

 Archival images courtesy the DC Public Library Archives.